top of page

 74. 6 Hens eggs

-75. A bottle of homemade lemonade
+75. A bottle of homemade beer or cider

 76. Any homemade wine or spirit